Grissess/tt/README.md

   responible for *running* Rules on a tree--that is, matching every Rule until quiescence.

-Some of the `RuleEx` derivatives have special ("binding") behavior when evaluated as part of a pattern tree against some subtree of the input tree:
+Some of the `RuleEx` derivatives have special behavior when evaluated as part of a pattern tree against some subtree of the input tree:

-* When matching, a MatchPoint uniquely identified by its (Atomic) value will receive (*bind*) the first node it matches, and match unconditionally.
+* MatchPoints, as identified unqiuely by their (Atomic) value, will:
+	* On matching: on their first encounter, match unconditionally and *bind* the value they were matched against.
+Subsequently, they will only match if the value they are matched against is considered equivalent to their initial binding.
+	* On rewrite: Writes the value bound--but see AppendChildren below.
+* Sequences, as identified by their (Group) name, will:
-  Subsequent occurrences of the same MatchPoint (by value) will only match if the node it is to match is considered equivalent to its first binding.
-A Sequence is located where a Group would be in an input tree, and matches some consecutive subsequence of that Group, binding the location and length of the match.
-Interactions between matching Sequences of the same name is ill-defined at the moment.
+	* On matching: succeeding only against a Group, will match some consecutive subsequence of that Group's children, binding the location and length of the match.
-* When rewriting, a MatchPoint will evaluate to whatever value it was bound to.
-  A Sequence will *splice* its children into the match of the original Sequence--that is, the bound location and length of the sequence will be replaced with the content of the rewriting sequence, which need not be the same length.
-Sequences may be rewritten to a Group other than the one matched, which causes the splice to occur in the same location in that Group as it would in the matched Group.
+	* On rewriting: *splices* its children into the Group it is rewritten against, such that the matched subsequence is replaced by the Sequence's children.
+The rewritten children need not be the same length (the rewritten Group's children will lengthen or shorten accordingly), nor does the rewritten Group need to be the same as the matched Group--the splice occurs in the rewritten Group in the same location and with the same length as it would in the matched Group.
+* Sets, as identified by their name, will:
+	* On matching: attempt to match each of its children with some element of the Group it is matching against.
+The algorithm is, at worst, O(permutations(n, m)), where n is the number of children of the Group and m is the number of children of the Set, but the Set's children are tested from left to right, so some paths may be culled early.
+It is recommended to, if possible, move stricter criteria to the left.
+On its first success, the Set binds a mapping (a Python dict) of children indices to the corresponding indices of the matched Group where each Set child matched.
+	* On rewriting: The first m children (where m is the number of children of the matching Set that created the binding) are rewritten against the children of the rewritten Group in the same location as the corresponding match.
+If the rewriting Set has less than m children, the remaining match indices in the rewritten Group are removed.
+If the rewriting Set has more than m children, the additional children are appended (rewritten against nothing).
+Like Sequences, the rewritten Group need not be the matched Group; the match indices are applied to the rewritten Group exactly as they were recorded from the matched Group.
+* Negators, allowed only in matches, invert the sense of their solitary child (technically an Atom value), but otherwise preserve all the side effects of that child's match (such as bindings).
+* Conjunctors, allowed only in matches, match their children from left to right; as each child succeeds, its bindings are available to the next children.
+If a child fails, the match fails, and all new bindings are dropped, Otherwise (if all succeed), the new bindings are globally available.
+* Disjunctors, allowed only in matches, match their children from left to right.
+Should a child match, the match succeeds, and the bindings from that match are globally available.
+Should no child match, the Disjunctor fails to match.
+* NameMatch, allowed only in matches, succeeds only if it is matched against a Group whose name is equal to its Atomic value.
+Commonly conjuncted with a MatchPoint, a special TTR syntax exists for this purpose.
+* AppendChildren, allowed only in rewrites, appends its second and subsequent children to its first child; if the first child is a Group, that Group's children are concatenated, in order, with the subsequent AppendChild's children.
+If the first child is an Atom, it is silently converted to an empty Group of the same name as the Atom's value.
+The subsequent children are rewritten *against nothing*, which proscribes the use of Sequences or Sets.
+  As a direct subsequent child (not an ancestor nested one or more Groups deep), a MatchPoint is treated specially here: if it is bound against a Group, that Group's children are *concatenated* into the children (and the bound Group's name ignored).
+This is useful for renaming groups with arbitrary children--though the self-hosting TTR grammar, being older, does not yet take advantage of this.

 The exact behavior is determined by placement in a Rule: the left-hand side (first parameter) of a Rule is matched; its right-hand side (second parameter) is rewritten using the bindings generated by the match.
-Currently, logical operators do not have well-formed replacements when rewriting.
+When rewriting Groups, if rewritten against a Group, the children of the rewriting Group are rewritten against the children of the rewritten Group in exactly the same order.
+If the rewriting Group has more children than the rewritten Group, the excess children are rewritten against nothing.

 ### TTR syntax